yboulaamane/EnsembleBBB/README.md

 ## EnsembleBBB: BBB Permeability Prediction App
 ![image](https://github.com/yboulaamane/EnsembleBBB/assets/7014404/b3485a62-1219-42f1-8484-aa1fb3d71b18)

 EnsembleBBB is a web-based application built with Streamlit that enables users to predict the blood-brain barrier (BBB) permeability of drug molecules.
-It utilizes an ensemble of machine learning models (RF, SVC, kNN, and XGB) trained on the B3DB dataset and calculates Morgan (ECFP4), MACCS, Avalon, and Topological Torsion fingerprints as molecular descriptors.
+Try the app live at: http://ensemblebbb.streamlit.app/.
+It utilizes an ensemble of machine learning models (Random Forest, Support Vector Machine, k-Nearest Neighbors, and XGBoost) trained on the [B3DB dataset](https://github.com/theochem/B3DB/blob/main/B3DB) and calculates Morgan (ECFP4), MACCS, Avalon, and Topological Torsion fingerprints as molecular descriptors.

 ## Key Features

-- User-Friendly Prediction: Provides a simple interface to:
+Provides a simple interface to:
 - Upload a CSV file containing the SMILES representations of molecules.
 - Enter SMILES manually for quick predictions.
 - Select the desired fingerprint calculation method.